 Add the coconut-infused bourbon, apple brandy, spiced almond demerara syrup and bitters to a mixing glass with ice and stir until well-chilled.

 Strain into a rocks glass over fresh ice.

 Garnish with a dried apple slice.

-*Coconut-infused bourbon: Toast 3 1/2 tablespoons coconut flakes on medium heat for 5 minutes or until slightly golden.
-Combine flakes with a 750-milliliter bottle of bourbon and place in a hot water bath at 145°F for 2 hours.
+*Coconut-infused bourbon: Toast 3 1/2 tablespoons coconut flakes over medium heat for 5 minutes or until slightly golden.
+Combine the flakes with a 750-mL bottle of bourbon and place in a hot water bath at 145°F for 2 hours.
 Remove from hot water bath, and place in an ice bath until cooled.
 Strain into a quart container and freeze for 24 hours, remove all solids, and rebottle.

-**Spiced almond demerara syrup: Combine 14 tablespoons demerara sugar and 7 tablespoons water in a saucepan over low heat, stirring until sugar is dissolved.
-Add 1 1/2 tablespoons sliced almonds, 1 teaspoon cinnamon bark and 1 pinch cloves.
+**Spiced almond demerara syrup: Combine 3/4 cup plus 2 tablespoons demerara sugar and 7 tablespoons water in a saucepan over low heat, stirring until sugar is dissolved.
+Add 1 1/2 tablespoons sliced almonds, 1 teaspoon cinnamon bark and 1 pinch ground cloves.
 Simmer for 10 minutes, stirring occasionally.
 Remove from heat, allow to cool and strain out solids.
 Refrigerate between uses.